Mandur/PodIdentityHealthCheck/readme.md

 ## Assessing NMI health

 As described earlier, we can decide to fully rely on the NMI being there to carry our pod identity checks.
 One easy way to do it is to check the NMI health probe are alive.
-As per the [pod identity probes code](https://github.com/Azure/aad-pod-identity/blob/master/pkg/probes/probes.go#L9), the NMI is healthy if the response has a 200 response code and the response payload is *Active* indicating that the NMI changed the *IPTable* routing and is ready to intercept requests made to IMDS as described [here](https://github.com/Azure/aad-pod-identity/issues/739)).
+As per the [pod identity probes code](https://github.com/Azure/aad-pod-identity/blob/master/pkg/probes/probes.go#L9), it is not enough to check that the NMI health probe request succeed with 200 response code, we also need to check that the response payload is *Active* indicating that the NMI changed the *IPTable* routing and is ready to intercept requests made to IMDS as described [here](https://github.com/Azure/aad-pod-identity/issues/739)).

 ### Check NMI health with an init Container